Skip to main content

 About the project

-The Strategic Ethics Reform Project aims to strengthen how human research ethics is managed in Victoria.
+The Strategic Ethics Reform Project aimed to strengthen how human research ethics is managed in Victoria.

-This independent work supports national efforts to introduce quality standards and an accreditation scheme for Human Research Ethics Committees (HRECs) and the institutions that host them.
+This independent work will support national efforts to introduce quality standards and an accreditation scheme for Human Research Ethics Committees (HRECs) and the institutions that host them.

 Victoria participates in the National Mutual Acceptance (NMA) scheme and uses single ethical review through Minister-accredited HRECs.